 My background is in sedimentology, sequence stratigraphy and petroleum geology.
-My previous research focused on the analysis of continental margins and evaporitic systems on reflection seismic data.
+My PhD focused on the tectono-stratigraphic analysis of the Messinian evaporites in the Eastern Mediterranean.
+The overarching research theme focused on the analysis of continental margins and evaporitic systems on reflection seismic data.
 As an exploration geoscientist in the petroleum industry, I have applied the interpretation of integrated subsurface data to a variety of sedimentary basins, in the circum-European, Asia-Pacific and East Africa regions.

 Bertoni C., Cartwright, J. (2015) ‘Messinian evaporites and fluid flow’.
 Marine and Petroleum Geology, v.
 66, Part 1, Pages 165–176